vis1003/miniprojects/README.md

-# miniprojects
+# Miniprojects
-miniprojects created for college
+Miniprojects created for college